Save time and money with Loans Canada

 On average, most people who file for bankruptcy will pay about $1,800 in total.
 That said, the overall costs will depend on your income, your assets, and the size of your family.

-What Other Options Do You Have Besides Bankruptcy?
+What Other Options Do You Have in Vancouver Besides Bankruptcy?

 As already mentioned, bankruptcy is a last resort after all other options have been explored.
-Before filing, be sure to see if any of the following options are viable for your situation:
+Before filing, be sure to see if any of the following options are viable for your situation in Vancouver:

 - Debt consolidation loan – This involves taking out one large loan to pay off all other smaller, high-interest loans you may have and are responsible for making payments toward.
 It can help you manage your debt better and pay it down faster.